mkrnr/stenocomplete/README.md

 ## Known Issues

-Please let me know if you have any issues!
+Please let me know if you have any issues that are not listed here!

+### The word list flickers when it gets refreshed

+Some terminals seem to be better at handling the refresh than others.
+Examples of terminals that refresh smoothly are:

+* gnome-terminal
+* termite
+* sakura